miladsikaroudi/ALFA/README.md

-# Exploiting All Levels of Abstration of Features for Improving the Generalization to Unseen Hospitals
+# Exploiting All Levels of Features Abstraction for Improving the Generalization to Unseen Hospitals

 ## Table of Content